carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 [..truncated..]
 ~~~
 {: .output }

 The above process uses the  `tag` directive to allow you to associate each process execution with a custom label, so that it will be easier to identify them in the log file or in the trace execution report.
 The second directive he `cpus`  allows you to define the number of CPU required for each the process’ task.
+The third directive `echo true` prints the stdout to the terminal.
+We also uses the Nextflow `task.cpus` variable to capture the number of cpus assigned to a task.

 Another commonly used directive is memory specification `memory`.